tdaron/neptune/README.md

 ## Overview

-Neptune is a dynamic code execution server that allows you to execute Python code snippets remotely.
+Neptune is a dynamic code execution server that allows you to execute Python code snippets with shared global context.
 It uses a Unix socket for communication between the server and the client, enabling you to send code snippets to be executed within a persistent global context.
 This setup can be useful for various applications, such as rapid prototyping, debugging, or running code in a controlled environment.

 ## Features